roddhjav/apparmor.d/docs/development/dbus.md

 For more access, simply use the [`aa:dbus talk`](#dbus-directive) directive.

-There is a trade of between security and maintenance to make:
+There is a trade-off between security and maintenance to make:

 - `aa:dbus talk` will generate less issue as it gives full talk access
 - `abstractions/bus/*` will provide more restriction, and possibly more issue.
 In the future, these rules will be automatically generated from the interface documentation.